stellarvector/blog/README.md

 ## Running locally

-It should be as easy as:
+It should be as easy as (you might need to use sudo):

 1. `bundle install`
-2. `jekyll serve`
+2. `bundle exec jekyll serve`
 3. go to http://127.0.0.1:4000/